-‘The revolution’s coming’ - The Irish World
+‘The revolution’s coming’

 Nyree offers, “Eternal Flame maybe?”

-Nyree mentions that she is non- binary.
-Alannagh also uses the pronouns she/ they.
+Nyree mentions that she is non-binary.
+Alannagh also uses the pronouns she/they.

 These and racism are among the reasons the group have encountered a lot of hate.

-Nyree explains: “Hannah’s black and Hannah would face a lot of racism, and then there’s transphobes that don’t like the way I live my life and they have something to say about that as well.
+Nyree explains: “Hannah’s black and would face a lot of racism, and then there’s transphobes that don’t like the way I live my life and they have something to say about that as well.

 “We still face a lot of comments whether it’s being female, being black, being from council estates and being poor, me being trans: People have a lot to say about it.